yangjasp/optimall/README.md

-`optimall` offers a collection of functions that are designed to streamline the process of optimum sample allocation, specifically under an adaptive, multi-phase approach.
+`optimall` offers a collection of functions that are designed to streamline the process of optimum sample allocation, specifically under an adaptive, multi-wave approach.
 Its main functions allow users to:

-  - Split existing strata into smaller strata based on values or percentiles of other variables.
+  - Define, split, and merge strata based on values or percentiles of other variables.

   - Calculate the optimum number of samples to allocate to each stratum in a given study in order to minimize the variance of an estimate of